BobDG/Blaze/README.md

 - When you have textfields and you're tired of making sure the keyboard does not overlap the textfield
 - When you're sick of writing the same boilerplate code over and over

 There have been multiple versions of Blaze but the final version is so awesome that I (and everyone at the company I work) use Blaze for every screen in very App and we can't imagine not using Blaze anymore.
 Interested in reading the long version of how and why I created Blaze and how it came to this final version?
-Read the blogpost here!
+Read the blogpost here:
 (LINK) (STILL WRITING IT AT THE MOMENT..
 COMING SOON!)

 Extremely short version:
-- The new iPhone6 and 6+ sized caused a design change to iPhone6.
+- The new iPhone6 and 6+ sized caused a design change.
+Designers started designing using the iPhone6 as the base resolution.
-- This caused the problem that 99% didn't fit on an iPhone4, thus creating the need to make every screen scrollable.
+- This caused the problem that 99% of their screens didn't fit on an iPhone4, thus creating the need to make almost every screen scrollable.
-- I want to use autolayout but using scrollviews in autolayout is *dramatic*.
+- Autolayout using scrollviews in interface builder is *dramatic*.
 So I had to use either collectionviews or tableviews and then use autolayout within the cells.
 - UITableviewcells combined with UITableViewAutomaticDimension is awesome as long as you set your constraints right.
 In collectionviews unfortunately these automatic dimension calculations are still too buggy...
-So UITableView it is!
+So __UITableView__ it is!
 - I do not want to use frameworks that scroll content to avoid keyboard overlapping like TPKeyboardAvoiding or write my own versions because it's too fragile and they never work 100% correctly.
 So I can't use a custom UIViewController with a tableview in it.
 The UITableViewcontroller comes with it's own perfect-working version of scrolling content upwards so the keyboard never overlaps an inputfield.
 So UITableViewController it is!
 - __Conclusion__ - I started using UITableViewController for every screen!
 (Or containerviews for screens that have an always visible button somewhere)
 - This caused a great annoyance at the enormous amount of boilerplate code for every screen...